 BTO social media policy

-BTO’s social media pages (Facebook, Twitter, YouTube, LinkedIn and Instagram) are for you to be able to interact with BTO and the wider birdwatching community.
+BTO’s social media pages (Facebook, Twitter, YouTube, LinkedIn and Instagram), as well as any online event platforms, are for you to be able to interact with BTO and the wider birdwatching community.
 It is also a place for you to learn about birds, ask questions, and identify opportunities to improve your skills.
 There are many ways to get involved in BTO’s work, and our social media pages will keep you up to date on current surveys and projects.
 BTO encourages everyone to engage and contribute to our social media pages by leaving comments and questions or images and video.

 We review all posts and reserve the right to remove any that are viewed as unsuitable or offensive.
 Political views and ethical opinions posted by others do not represent the views or opinions of BTO, which is a non-campaigning, impartial charity.
 Sharing on our pages does not imply that we condone, support or endorse any view expressed in the shared post.
 We believe that discrimination based on individual characteristics and circumstances, such as age; disability; caring or dependency responsibilities; gender or gender identity; marriage and civil partnership status; political opinion; pregnancy and maternity; race, colour, caste, nationality, ethnic or national origin; religion or belief; sexual orientation; socio-economic background; trade union membership status or other distinctions, is unacceptable.